mmamaev/timeboard/doc/source/making_a_timeboard.rst

                        of `each` period.
 Acceptable keyword arguments
                        are ``'seconds'``, ``'minutes'``, ``'hours'``,
                        ``'days'``, ``'weeks'``, ``'months'``, ``'years'``.
-                       Offsets nominated in different time units are added up.

                        Example: ``at=[{'days':0}, {'days':1, 'hours':2}]``
                        (the first mark is at the start of the period,